 When to see a doctor?

-Generally speaking, you should be medically evaluated for any severe non-stop diarrhea that lasts for more than 2 days.
+Generally speaking, you should be medically evaluated for any severe non-stop diarrhea lasting more than two days.

 See a doctor if: